-22 This technique is known as Iterative Proportional Fitting (or Raking).
-See G. Kalton and I. Flores Cervantes, "Weighting Methods", Journal of Official Statistics, Vol. 19, No.2, 2003, pp. 81-97.
+23 The chosen technique allows us to simultaneously align sampling weights with the distribution of some data from external sources, considering marginal probabilities only.
+This approach is known as iterative proportional fitting (or raking).
+See G. Kalton and I. Flores Cervantes, 'Weighting Methods', Journal of Official Statistics, vol. 19, no. 2, 2003, pp. 81-97.